thekeymaker76/Seeking-Fox/README.md

 Seeking-Fox is a customized version of Mozilla’s Firefox web browser, reimagined for research, education, and academic collaboration.

+> **⚠️ Project Status: In Development**
+>
+> Seeking-Fox is currently in active development and is not yet production-ready.
+> **We are looking for developers, contributors, and collaborators!**
+> If you are interested in building tools for research, education, and academia, please consider joining us.

 ## Mission

 Our goal is to empower students, educators, and researchers with advanced, privacy-respecting tools that streamline the process of discovering, organizing, and sharing knowledge from the web.